axelarnetwork/test-webdocs/docs/roles/validator/external-chains/polygon.md

 :::info

 Syncing Heimdall and Bor services can take several days to fully sync.
 Alternatively, you can use snapshots which will reduce the sync time to few hours.
-If you wish to sync the node from start, then you can skip this step and proceed with [starting the Polygon services](validator-zone/external-chains/polygon?id=start-the-polygon-services).
+If you wish to sync the node from start, then you can skip this step.

 :::